Buy a property in Bulgaria

 Google Maps to your rescue

 Once you have identified a property, use Google Maps to review their aerial photographs and check out if the Google Street View option is available.
 This offers an actual recording of the property at ground level.
 In addition, one can always check neighbouring restaurants, libraries, schools, and parks for recent visitors’ reviews and pictures.
-At this stage, there is a large financial benefit to a buyer to be able to filter properties at a distance to identify any defects and render them unsuitable.
+At this stage, there is a large financial benefit to a buyer to be able to rule out properties from a distance or in other words identify any defects and render them unsuitable.
 The next step is the review of the spatial details and title.

 Tip: Google Maps provides you with a clever way to take approximate measurements of an area and will return an answer in square meters.